Nirmal Kumar Singh

-Dr Nirmal Kumar Singh is an Indian politician and was the last Speaker of the Jammu and Kashmir Legislative Assembly of the erstwhile Jammu and Kashmir State.
-He is a former Deputy Chief Minister of Jammu and Kashmir.
+Nirmal Kumar Singh is an Indian politician who served as the last Speaker of the Jammu and Kashmir Legislative Assembly of the erstwhile Jammu and Kashmir State.
+He is also a former Deputy Chief Minister of Jammu and Kashmir.
 He is a leader of Bharatiya Janata Party.
-On 1 March 2015, he assumed the charge of the Minister for Power Development and Housing and Urban Development.

 He was elected to the Jammu and Kashmir Legislative Assembly in the 2014 assembly election from Billawar in Kathua district.
+On 1 March 2015, he assumed the charge of the Deputy Chief Minister of Jammu and Kashmir along with Minister incharge for Power Development and Housing and Urban Development.

 Early life, education and academic profession

-Dr Nirmal Singh was born on 22 January 1956 to a humble family in Karanwara Basohli, Jammu and Kashmir.
+Nirmal Singh was born on 22 January 1956 to a humble family in Karanwara Basohli, Jammu and Kashmir.
 He did his primary education in his native place.
 He is the youngest of his two brothers.
 His father was a security aide of the erstwhile Maharaja Hari Singh of Jammu and Kashmir (princely state).
-Dr Nirmal Singh has done PhD in history from University of Jammu in 1988 and retired as a professor in the Department of History, the University of Jammu in 2017.
-After being elected to J&K Legislative Assembly in 2014 and becoming Deputy Chief Minister of the erstwhile State, Dr Singh acted as a guide for two of his students who were preparing for PhD thesis submission.
+Singh has done PhD in history from University of Jammu in 1988 and retired as a professor in the Department of History, the University of Jammu in 2017.
+After being elected to J&K Legislative Assembly in 2014 and becoming Deputy Chief Minister of the erstwhile State, Singh acted as a guide for two of his students who were preparing for PhD thesis submission.
 Despite being busy with his new assignment as DyCM, Singh ensured he is present at the university to watch the submission.
-Dr Singh authored a book titled 'Inter Communal Relations in Jammu and Kashmir from 1846-1931', a deep insight into the crucial phase of history of Jammu and Kashmir.
+Singh authored a book titled 'Inter Communal Relations in Jammu and Kashmir from 1846-1931', a deep insight into the crucial phase of history of Jammu and Kashmir.
 He has guided at least four PhD and five M Phil scholars.